sikthehedgehog/vdpnotes/tidbits.md

 - There's no centralized register file, instead internally there's an "enable" for each latch spread all over the VDP.
 - The register number is decoded in two parts.
 First bits 4:3 are decoded (`00`, `01`, `01` if mode 5 only, `11` if mode 5 only) and then bits 2:0 separately (eight different lines), a combination of those two is then used to detect the individual registers.
 The "if mode 5 only" check is used to lock out registers `$0B` onwards (VDP will ignore those writes in mode 4).

+## FIFO

+- Byte writes go straight to the FIFO.
+Each FIFO entry has two flags to keep track of which bytes are valid (upper byte and lower byte flags).
+Both MD and SMS mode can issue byte writes.
+- The flushing mechanism accounts for both 8-bit and 16-bit VRAM buses by having an extra bit for the flush index.
+On 8-bit buses the whole index is incremented by +1, and on 16-bit buses it's incremented by +2.
+- FIFO FULL is set when the two indices are identical after a write, and reset when the indices stop being identical.
+- FIFO EMPTY is set when the two indices are identical after flushing, and reset when the indices stop being identical.
+- VDP reset forces the above flags to be EMPTY = 1 and FULL = 0.

 ## DMA operation

 - Internally, length is stored _inverted_ (NOT'd) and then incremented until all bits are set.
 End result is the same, it probably saved a few gates.